seibert-media/automatix/README.md

       - python: PVARS.cond = some_function()
       - PVARS.cond?local: echo 'This is only printed if "some_function" evaluates to "True"'
+      - PVARS.cond!?local: echo 'And this is printed if "some_function" evaluates to "False"'

 An alternative is to make variables global, but in most cases using PERSISTENT_VARS is more clean. _**CAUTION: Choosing already existing